Keith-PVL/keithmcintosh.github.io/_posts/2018-02-11-my-one-true-love.md

 <img src="/images/20180211/pic1.JPG" class="photo-horiz" />

 *This piece recently ran recently in the Sunday Life magazine in Australia.
 I am getting ever-so-slightly better with my French every week, even though my mistakes are constant.
-Also constant: my love of the markets.*
+(Last week, for instance, I said 'à putain!' to a school mum instead of 'à bientôt!')
+But also constant: my love of the markets.*

 I am living in the south of France for a year with my husband Keith and three small children, and I feel like a fish out of water everywhere but one place: the Saturday street market.